abletech/addressfinder-magento-1/DEVELOPMENT.md

   * Admin pages: http://local.magento/index.php/admin
   * Shop pages: http://local.magento/index.php/

-  Credentials can be found in the example.env file
+  Credentials can be found in the env file

 ## Installing a Product in your store